byronknoll/EntityLog/README.md

 # EntityLog

-A lightweight, future-proof activity logger that uses structured data from Wikidata and OpenStreetMap, stored privately in Google Sheets.
+A lightweight activity logger that uses structured data from Wikidata and OpenStreetMap, stored privately in Google Sheets.

 ---